Personal exam schedules

 Academic accommodation for Religious, Indigenous and Spiritual Observances (RISO)

 If you have a scheduling conflict between final examinations scheduled by the Registrar’s Office and religious, Indigenous or spiritual observance, please complete the RISO form and submit it to Gilmour Hall 114 or by email at least 10 working days before the start of the examination period.

 RISO exams are not permitted to be written before the original exam date.
 Final examinations will be rescheduled within the same exam period as requested.

 The McMaster RISO Policy can be found here.

-The deadline to request an accommodation under the RISO policy is March 30, 2023.
+The deadline to request an accommodation under the RISO policy for December 2023 Final Exams is November 24, 2023.

 All students must comply with Undergraduate Examinations Policy as approved by Senate.
 Students who do not observe regulations will be required to withdraw from the examination.

 The McMaster Standard Calculator is designated by the appropriate Associate Vice-President on behalf of the Undergraduate Council and may be specified as an aid for a final examination.
 If an instructor permits the use of the McMaster Standard calculator, the student will be informed, and it will be included as part of the course outline.

 The McMaster Standard Calculator is the Casio fx-991 MS or Casio fx-991 MS Plus.
 The Casio fx-991 is available with various letter configurations, however only the MS or MS Plus models are acceptable when the McMaster Standard Calculator has been designated for use.
 The McMaster Standard Calculator may be purchased at the Campus Store.
 Students who have accommodations with Student Accessibility Services (SAS) may use an approved accessible calculator.